 Omlette: Made with one egg, ¼ cup of almond milk, two egg whites some salt and pepper with cilantro, cherry tomatoes and mixed peppers and a side of grapefruit

 Cantaloupe with gluten-free oats and two tablespoons of Chia Goodness with Chocolate Almond from Earthly Choice and Unsweetened Almond Milk

 Gluten-Free Oat Meal with Flax Seeds and Blueberries with one whole Orange and a hard boiled egg

 One Can of Amy’s Organic Rustic Italian Soup

 Skinless and boneless chicken tenders (natural without hormones)

 Turn oven to 425 Degrees Fahrenheit.
 In a plate pour coconut flour for chicken tenders to be coated in flour.
 Take the chicken and clean it, and then coat lightly with olive oil and dip in coconut flour.
 In a pan pour half the soup and then lay chicken straight on the baking pan that has been oiled up.

 Pour the second half of the Soup on the chicken, and make sure it’s evenly distributed and coated with the chicken.
 Then scatter blueberries on top of the chicken, and you are ready to pop in the oven.
 Bake for 15-18 minutes and then take out and serve.

 The side dish is super easy.
-Olive oil the pan and heat the burner to medium heat, and put broccoli, and corn in the pan and cook for a few minutes before adding whole can of crushed tomatoes in puree.
+Olive oil the pan and heat the burner to medium heat, and put broccoli, and corn in the pan and cook for a few minutes before adding the whole can of crushed tomatoes in the puree.